EficodeDemoOrg/copilot-advanced-exercises/README.md

-# Copilot workshop - Advanced Track
+# Copilot Hackathon - Advanced Track

-Exercises for the GitHub Copilot Workshop - Advanced Track.
-The exercises consist of two parts:
-* Part 1: Individually completed exercises Workshop 1
-* Part 2: Hackathon carried out in Workshop 2 in small groups, each group trying to complete an application using Copilot features within given time limit

-**Prerequisites:**
-* Visual Studio Code installed (primary IDE for these exercises)
-* This repository cloned
-* GitHub Copilot and Copilot Chat extensions installed
-* A terminal window open within the IDE
-* Docker or Podman installed (MCP exercises only)
-* Python 3.11+ and [uv](https://docs.astral.sh/uv/) installed (Spec Kit exercise)
-* Python 3.10+ or Node.js 18+ installed (Build Your Own MCP Server exercise)

 ## Part 1 exercises
-Individually completed exercises for part 1 of the one-day workshop.
+Individually executed exercises in the first workshop.

 ### Create a new project
-* **Purpose:** Set up a new project to work with for the following exercises
+* **Purpose:** Setup a new project to work with for the following exercises
 * **Steps:**
-    1. Decide on a topic for your application.
-If you need inspiration, [see here](EXERCISE_APP_IDEAS.md).
+    1. Decide a topic for your application.
+If you need inspiratio, [see here](EXERCISE_APP_IDEAS.md).
-    2. Use programming languages and a tech stack you're familiar with to work on your project.
-Initialize the project using npm, dotnet, create-react-app, mvn archetypes, etc. to initialize a new project.
+    2. Use programming languages and tech stack you're familiar with to work on your project.
+Initialize the project using npm, dotnet, create-react-app, mvn archtypes etc. to initialize a new project.
-    3. Initialize a local git repository for the project.
+    2. Initialize a local git repository for the project.
-    4. Create a .gitignore file for the project.
+    3. Create a .gitignore file for the project.
 This is important since Copilot automatically [ignores files listed in .gitignore from the workspace index](https://code.visualstudio.com/docs/copilot/reference/workspace-context#_what-content-is-included-in-the-workspace-index)

 ### Custom instructions
 * **Purpose:** Create a custom instructions file for the project to help Copilot understand your coding conventions.
 * **Steps:**
-    1. Create a folder called .github at the root of your project
+    1. Create a folder .github at the root of your project
     2. Create a file called copilot-instructions.md in the new folder.
-This is your project-specific *custom instructions file* that should be added to version control and shared among the team members.
+This is your project specific *custom instructions file* that should be added to the version control and shared among the team members.
-    3. Ask Copilot to generate contents for the file using Ask mode (select "Ask" in the chat window).
-To get better results, explain to Copilot what kind of project you are planning to build.
+    3. Ask Copilot to generate contents for the file using the Ask mode (select "Ask" in the chat window).
+To get better results, explain Copilot what kind of project you are planning to build.
+Tip for VS Code users: at the top of the chat window, click on the gear wheel and select "Generate instructions".
     4. See Copilot's suggestions and adjust them according to your preferences.
-Add, for example, the following:
+Add e.g. the following:
         - High-level description of the purpose of the application
         - Key technologies and frameworks
-        - Project structure
+        - Project strucure
-        - Variable, function, etc. naming conventions
+        - Variable, function etc. naming convention
         - (Patterns)
-    5. Close the custom instructions file.
-Ask something about your project from Copilot and make sure that the custom-instructions.md is added automatically to every prompt you make.
+    5. Close custom instructions file.
+Ask something about your project from Copilot and make sure that the custom-instructions.md is added automatically to every promopt you make.

-### Additional Custom Instructions Files
-* **Purpose:** Create an additional custom instructions file that targets specific parts of the codespace.
-* **In VSCode:**
+### Implement features using Agent mode
+* **Purpose:** Use agent mode to implement a couple of use cases in your application.
 * **Steps:**
-    1. Open the command palette (cmd+shift+p)
-    2. Start typing "Chat: New Instructions file" and select the command
-    3. Select '.github/instructions' as the location for the file
-    4. Give a descriptive name for the file, e.g. "backend", "javascript" etc.
+    1. Decide the first UI elements, API endpoints or other features you want to implement.
+Use Copilot's Agent mode to implement the features.
+    2. Try out different models while working with agent mode:
+        * Claude 3.7 Sonnet
+        * Claude 3.7 Sonnet Thinking
+        * GPT-4.1
+        * o3/04 mini
+    3. Pay attention to the proactive and interactive nature of the Agent mode:
+        * Agent mode uses the search index to search relevant content from the workspace
+        * If it needs to use a tool or run something in the terminal, it asks for the permission from the user
+        * It notices if it produces compilation errrors and proposes fixes to them automatically
+        * Dependeing on the situation, it could also modify or make additions to unit tests or even try to run them

+### Debugging
+* **Purpose:**  If/when you run into problems while developng your application, use Copilot's features to debug your code and undertand error messages and stack traces.
+    1. /exlain: explain a selected code snippet
+    2. /fix: find the problem in the selected snippet and fix it.
+    3. #problems: shows the current errors and warnings in your workspace
+    4. #terminalLastCommand: adds last command and its output to the context.
+Great way to quickly understand failed terminal commands.
-    5. Use the applyTo selector to target the instructions to a specific part of the code base, e.g. "applyTo: app/backend/**/*.ts"
+    5. #terminalSelection: select text from terminal to add it into the prompt context.
+Great way to debug e.g. an error in development server output or to target the prompt to a specific line of the output of a failed terminal command.
-    6. Add some suitable custom instructions to the file
-    7. Make a prompt targeting a file that matches the selector, and check that the instructions file was included in the context.

-### Custom Chat Modes
-* **Purpose:** Create a custom chat mode tailored for specific tasks
-* **In VSCode:**
-* **Steps:**
-    1. Read the [documentation](https://code.visualstudio.com/docs/copilot/chat/chat-modes#_custom-chat-modes) about the custom chat modes in VS Code
-    2. In the Copilot chat mode selector, select "Configure modes"
-    3. Select "Create new custom chat mode file"
-    4. Create a chat mode that for making an implementation plan for a new feature.
-    5. Add tools that could benefit the use case, such as fetch, codebase, usages.
-    6. Add suitable instructions in the body of the file, e.g. "Don't make any code edits, just generate a plan."

 ### Prompt files
-* **Purpose:** Use prompt files to avoid repeating yourself when writing prompts for specific kinds of tasks and workflows.
+* **Purpose:** Use prompt files to not repeat yourself when writing prompts for specific kinds tasks and workflows.
-* **IDE Support:** Visual Studio Code
 * **Steps:**
-    1. In VS Code, use the combination Shift+Command/Control+P to open the command palette.
-    2. Type Chat: new prompt file
+    1. In VS Code, you can use the combination of Shift+Command/Control+P to open the command palette.
+Type "Chat: new prompt file", select "prompts" and give a name to the prompt file.
+In Visual Studio, you can simply create a new file called .github/prompts/[name].prompt.md, e.g. ".github/prompts/unittests.prompt.md"
-    3. Select prompts
-    4. Give a name to the prompt file
-    5. Think about what kind of prompt files would be useful at your work and create a prompt file according to your needs.
+    2. Think about what kind of prompt files would be useful at your work and create a prompt file according to yur needs.
+Best use cases for prompt files are prompts that you and your team members keep writing over and over again.
+For inspiration, see [Awesome Copilot repository](https://github.com/github/awesome-copilot/tree/main/prompts).
-    6. Test your prompt file in the chat by typing / and the name of your prompt file.
+    3. Test your prompt file in the chat by typing / and the name of your prompt file.
-    7. See the [documentation](https://code.visualstudio.com/docs/copilot/copilot-customization#_prompt-file-structure) for instructions on how to use, for example, user input in prompt files.
+    4. See the [documentation](https://code.visualstudio.com/docs/copilot/copilot-customization#_prompt-file-structure) for instructions on how to use e.g. user input in prompt files.
-    8. Example prompt file:
+    5. Example prompt file:
         ```md
         ---
         mode: 'agent'